SSWConsulting/SSW.Rules.Content/rules/do-you-use-cdn-for-js-files/rule.md

 * **No Azure Service integration** Cloudflare cloudflare doesn't natively allow you to ingest logs into Azure
 * **Testing**: Staging environments are only available as part of the [enterprise plan]((https://developers.cloudflare.com/ssl/edge-certificates/staging-environment/#limitations)), making it expensive to test changes to your CDN configuration
-* **Route Restrictions:** You are restricted to one Cloudflare Worker per route, see rule  [Do you know the common Design Principles?
-(Part 1)](https://www.ssw.com.au/rules/do-you-know-the-common-design-principles-part-1/)